aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target rolls adds 1d6 to all:

-- DEX saves and attack rolls with melee weapons and basic combat manoeuvres.
+- STR saves and attack rolls with melee weapons and basic combat manoeuvres.
 - The following skills: Athletics group, tinker, heal, stealth, academics, search group, knowledge, detect and diplomacy groups.

 **Special**: This applies only for rolls made when touching the ground, or below ground level.
 As well as for knowledge of things that belong on and below the ground.